sqing73/petfinder-mcp-server/README.md

 - `npm run dev`: Watch mode for development
 - `npm start`: Run the compiled server

+### TODO

+- [ ] **Image-based Animal Search**: Add functionality to find similar animals by uploading an image
+  - Use image embedding and vector database with distance metrics to find most similar animals
+  - Provide visual similarity scoring for better matches

 ## 📝 Example Usage

 The server is designed to work with AI assistants that support the Model Context Protocol.
 When integrated, users can ask questions like: